galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ## Create Windows VM and set up XServer

 Though you have Oracle WebLogic instance running now, to create Oracle Forms and Reports, you still need to install Oracle Forms and Reports.
-To simplify the interface, let's provison a Windows machine and leverage XServer to install required tools with graphical user interface.
+To simplify the interface, let's provision a Windows machine and leverage XServer to install required tools with graphical user interface.

 Follow the steps to provision Windows VM and set up XServer.